eloialonso/persistence-diagrams-retinal-cells/README.md

 python main.py
 ```

 This will display a default image of cells.
 Select a point to run the analysis on.
+The output images are stored in `./out/`.

 ### Options